Updated 2026 Regulations Airbnb Booking.com

 II.b Andalusia 2026: The Municipal "Atomic Bomb"

 Key Takeaway: Andalusia's 2026 Sustainable Tourism Bill introduces fines up to €600,000.
-Málaga has a 3-year city-wide moratorium on new licenses.
+Málaga has a 3-year city-wide moratorium on new licences.
 New tourist apartments require a separate entrance.
-VFT license via declaración responsable is mandatory.
-Over 10,300 licenses have been withdrawn across the region since 2024 (mostly Málaga, Granada, Cádiz, Sevilla).
+VFT licence via declaración responsable is mandatory.
+Over 10,300 licences have been withdrawn across the region since 2024 (mostly Málaga, Granada, Cádiz, Sevilla).

 Municipal Restrictions in Saturated Zones